CLERMONT, Fla. – Zach Montgomery's dad plugs in the electric skillet and opens the cardboard box containing tonight's dinner.

 Hevener worries about him dropping out.

 "I think it's created a type of anger because of the system, because of what he had to experience," Hevener says.
 "And a lot of confusion.
 Like, 'Why?'
-Why did you treat me like that?"
+Why did you treat me like that?
+Why did you treat me like I was less than human?'"

-Zach was home, still feeling ill after running a fever, when his father walked in.
-Ronald Montgomery had just been fired.
+Zach was home, still feeling ill after running a fever the night before, when his father walked in.
+The elder Montgomery had just been fired by Disney.

-The teenager seemed nonchalant when he heard the news.
-It was as if it hadn't set in.
+The teenager seemed nonchalant when he heard his father had losthis job.
+It was as though the news hadn't set in.
 Or as if one more blow was no longer capable of hurting him.

 "I'm just waiting for whatever happens next," he says.